mtettmar/untied-recruitment-task/README.md

 * Create a login screen which asks for the user’s email address and password “letmein”.
 Make sure that when the user is not logged in they cannot see any other screens.
 After logging in take them to a new ‘Tax Calculator’ screen.

-* Show the user’s email address at the top of the Tax Calculator screen.
+* Show the user’s email address at the top of the Tax Calculator screen, with a logout link.

 * On the Tax Calculator screen create a simple tax calculator using the /taxCalculation endpoint of our public API.
 Use the following details to connect:
     - Use host: platform-sandbox.untied.io